bescott9944/My-LeftWm--SpectrWM-Dot-Build-Files/README.md

 The polybar was easy.
 I figured that one out.
 I looked at othere Themes that had the bar on the bottom and found out how they did that
 There is a setting you change and it is on the bottom...
 Like this
 ```
-; Put the polybar at the bottom of the screen-default = false
+To Put the polybar at the bottom of the screen.
+The default = false
 bottom = true
 ```